eric-gitta-moore/mac-hidden-anything-NSWindow/README.md

 ## How it works

-This tool injects into the target Chrome process using Frida, intercepts NSWindow initialization methods, and sets the window sharing type to 0, thereby hiding the window content.
+This tool injects into the target Chrome process using Frida, intercepts `NSWindow` initialization methods, and sets the window sharing type to `NSWindowSharingNone`, thereby hiding the window content.

 ## License